Birding Tour India: The Northeast – Spectacular Birds and Mammals

-Day 3.
+Day 4.
 Nameri National Park to Dirang

-During the afternoon we will visit the Sangthi valley at an altitude of around 1,500-1,600 meters (4,920-5,413 feet), where we will look for several equally exciting species, such as the unique Ibisbill, the secretive Black-tailed Crake, and the uncommon Long-billed Plover.
-Other interesting species in the valley at this time of year may include Rosy Pipit, Olive-backed Pipit, Yellow-breasted Greenfinch, Brown Dipper, the stunning White-capped Redstart, Little Forktail, and Wallcreeper.
+It is certain to be a memorable morning’s birding, and the afternoon is sure to be just as good as we will visit the Sangti Valley at an altitude of around 1,500-1,600 meters (4,920-5,413 feet), where we will look for several equally exciting species as those possible during our morning birdwatching session, such as the unique and monotypic Ibisbill, the secretive Black-tailed Crake, and the uncommon Long-billed Plover.
+Other interesting species in the valley at this time of year include Rosy Pipit, Olive-backed Pipit, Yellow-breasted Greenfinch, Brown Dipper, the stunning White-capped Redstart, Little Forktail, and the second possible monotypic family, Wallcreeper.
 There is a good chance that the ‘bird of the trip’ may be found today, because the quality of birds on offer is so high!
-We will end the day by reaching our next accommodation at Mandala Birding Lodge, our base for the next two nights.
+We will end the day in Dirang.

-Day 5.
-Mandala
+Day 6.
+Mandala birding

 We will spend the full day birding around Mandala.
 Target species are plentiful and may include one of the world’s best-looking birds, Temminck’s Tragopan.
 It is scarce here, but we will certainly be putting a great deal of effort into trying to find it.
 There will be plenty of other species in the forests here, such as Blanford’s Rosefinch, Bhutan, Black-faced, and Spotted Laughingthrushes, Gould’s Shortwing, Fire-tailed Myzornis, White-collared and Grey-winged Blackbirds, Grey-headed Bullfinch, Crimson-breasted Woodpecker, Rufous-breasted and Maroon-backed Accentors, Hodgson’s and White-throated Redstarts, Golden-naped Finch, Rufous-fronted Bushtit, Grey Crested Tit, and Spotted Nutcracker.
 Ward’s Trogon is also a scarce possibility here.
 We are sure to have another memorable day.

-Day 6.
-Mandala to Lama Camp
+Day 7.
+Dirang to Lama Camp

 After breakfast we will bird our way between Mandala and Lama Camp, where we will spend the night at a fully serviced camp.
-Lama Camp is on the periphery of the Eaglenest Wildlife Sanctuary, a phenomenal area and one of the best birding locations in India, and in fact in all of Asia.
+Lama Camp is on the periphery of the Eaglenest Wildlife Sanctuary, a phenomenal area and one of the best birding locations in India and in fact in all of Asia.
 We will have a total of five days in and around this exciting sanctuary, which will allow us to fully explore the wide altitudinal range and resultant habitats and birdlife on offer here.

 Overnight: Lama Camp

-Days 7 – 9.
+Days 8 – 10.
 Lama Camp to Bompu Birding Camp

-We will leave Lama Camp and bird our way to Bompu Birding Camp at 1940 meters (6364 feet), where we will spend the next three nights at a fully serviced camp inside the wonderful Eaglenest Wildlife Sanctuary.
+We will leave Lama Camp and bird our way to Bompu Birding Camp at 1,940 meters (6,364 feet), where we will spend the next three nights at a fully serviced camp inside the wonderful Eaglenest Wildlife Sanctuary.
 Due to the good access here we will be able to enjoy three full days’ birding across a wide elevational range to maximize our chances for the most exciting species and mixed-flocks/bird-waves on offer here.
 Barwings, yuhinas, laughingthrushes, and related species are likely to be evident, such as the recently discovered Bugun Liocichla, the more well-known Red-faced Liocichla, Himalayan Cutia, Fire-tailed Myzornis, Blue-winged Minla, Red-billed Leiothrix, Silver-eared Mesia, Rusty-fronted and Streak-throated Barwings, Long-tailed and Beautiful Sibias, White-naped, Whiskered, and Rufous-vented Yuhinas, Golden-breasted Fulvetta, and Blue-winged, Bhutan, and Black-faced Laughingthrushes.
-Beautiful Nuthatch and Rusty-flanked Treecreeper along with Yellow-cheeked and Sultan Tit are likely to be in the bird-waves.
+Beautiful Nuthatch and Rusty-flanked Treecreeper along with Yellow-cheeked and Sultan Tits are likely to be in the bird-waves.
 A range of parrotbills too could be on offer, with Black-headed, Pale-billed and Brown Parrotbills all possible.
-Some color and further quality might be provided by Ward’s and Red-headed Trogons, Yellow-billed Blue Magpie, Rufous-necked Hornbill, and Scarlet Finch.
+Some color and further quality might be provided by Ward’s Trogon, Red-headed Trogon, Yellow-billed Blue Magpie, Rufous-necked Hornbill, and Scarlet Finch.

-By spending a few days here we will be able to concentrate our efforts on some of the more secretive and skulking but highly rewarding species such as Spotted Elachura (a recent elevation to monotypic family status), Gould’s Shortwing, Grey Peacock-Pheasant, Chestnut-breasted Partridge, Hodgson’s Frogmouth, Blyth’s Kingfisher, Brown Wood Owl, Speckled Wood Pigeon, Darjeeling Woodpecker, Black-faced Warbler, Chestnut-headed Tesia, White-browed Bush Robin, Golden Bush Robin, Long-tailed and Himalayan Thrushes, and another possible ‘bird of the trip’, the shy and difficult, but totally worth-the-effort Blyth’s Tragopan.
+By spending a few days here we will be able to concentrate our efforts on some of the more secretive and skulking but highly rewarding species such as Spotted Elachura (a recent elevation to monotypic family status), Gould’s Shortwing, Grey Peacock-Pheasant, Chestnut-breasted Partridge, Hodgson’s Frogmouth, Blyth’s Kingfisher, Brown Wood Owl, Speckled Wood Pigeon, Darjeeling Woodpecker, Black-faced Warbler, Chestnut-headed Tesia, White-browed Bush Robin, Golden Bush Robin, Long-tailed and Himalayan Thrushes, and another possible ‘bird of the trip’, the shy and difficult but totally worth-the-effort Blyth’s Tragopan.
 Two mammals we will be looking for here are the very rare and both Endangered (IUCN) Red Panda and Arunachal Macaque; with luck we may find one or even both of these in the forests.

 Overnight: Bompu Birding Camp

-Day 10.
+Day 11.
 Bompu Birding Camp to Lama Camp

 We will spend the day birding our way back from Bompu Birding Camp to Lama Camp, looking for the birds already listed above.